bogakumarswami123/Employee-management-using-MEAN-Stack/README.md

 npm start

-run on browser chrome/firefox

-localhost://3000
+// Now open your browser and visit: localhost:3000

 in mongodb_employee-management folder we have to restore a database